 - If strep has been diagnosed, a lack of improvement after taking antibiotics for 48 hours

 Strep throat is caused by infection with a bacterium known as Streptococcus pyogenes, also called group A streptococcus.

 Streptococcal bacteria are contagious.
 They can spread through droplets when someone with the infection coughs or sneezes, or through shared food or drinks.
 You can also pick up the bacteria from a doorknob or other surface and transfer them to your nose, mouth or eyes.

 Several factors can increase your risk of strep throat infection:

 - Young age.
 Strep throat occurs most commonly in children.

 - Time of year.
-Although strep throat can occur anytime, it tends to circulate in late fall and early spring.
+Although strep throat can occur anytime, it tends to circulate in winter and early spring.
 Strep bacteria flourish wherever groups of people are in close contact.

 Although strep throat isn't dangerous, it can lead to serious complications.
 Antibiotic treatment reduces the risk.